nicmarti/play2-redxplay/README.md

 Once connected, check the realtime updates sent by the server to the browser.
 Play2 implements Server sent event, with advanced Enumeratee/Iterator no-blocking I/O.

+## See an online version on Heroku

+A version of this application is deployed Heroku: http://play2-redxplay.herokuapp.com/